MBQuant: A Novel Multi-Branch Topology Method for Arbitrary Bit-width Network Quantization: Introduction

-Quantization error, one of the most practical difficulties in QNNs~\cite{ACIQ,li2021brecq,zhou2018adaptive}, stems from the inherent uncertainty in digitizing an analog value a result of the finite resolution of the conversion process.
-It depends typically on the number of bits in the converter, along with its error, noise, and nonlinearities~\cite{web-quanterror}.
-We notice in this paper, despite these early explorations, arbitrary bit-width QNNs suffer more from quantization error.
-For a fixed bit-width QNN, the training weights only need to tolerate quantization error of a specific bit-width, mostly resulting in acceptable performance.
-However, arbitrary bit-width QNNs suffer from extra quantization errors due to the switching of bit-widths to accommodate them to different bit-width candidates, as presented in Fig.\,\ref{fig:framework-baseline}.
-On the one hand, the weights receive quantization error from bit-widths of 2-, 4-, 6-, and 8-bit, resulting in what we refer to as \textit{quantization error from switching weight bit-widths}.
-On the other hand, Wei \emph{et al}.~\cite{weiqdrop} has pointed out that the quantization of activations can be transformed into injecting noise to network weights.
-Therefore, switching the bit-width of activations also introduces quantization error from all bit-widths to network weights, which we refer to as \textit{quantization error from switching activations bit-widths}.
-Suffering from these quantization-related errors, it is challenging for arbitrary bit-width QNNs to converge to an optimal state, leading to limited performance.
+Quantization error, one of the most practical difficulties in QNNs~\cite{ACIQ,zhou2018adaptive,XIE2024110172}, stems from the inherent uncertainty in digitizing an analog value as a result of the finite resolution of the conversion process.
+It depends typically on the number of bits in the converter, along with its error, noise, and nonlinearities~\cite{web-quanterror,MA2019156}.
+In the case of fixed bit-width QNNs, the network only needs to account for quantization errors specific to one bit-width, which generally results in acceptable performance.
+However, arbitrary bit-width QNNs encounter more quantization errors due to the switching of bit-widths to accommodate them to different bit-width candidates, as detailed in Sec.\,\ref{sec:quant-error}.
+Specifically, during the training of arbitrary bit-width QNNs, weights are quantized to different bit-widths, wherein each bit-width imposes its quantization error on weights.
+Thereby the weights have to accommodate the quantization errors from weight quantization of all bit-width candidates, resulting in what we refer to as \textit{quantization error from switching weight bit-widths}.
+Moreover, as pointed out in Wei \emph{et al}.~\cite{weiqdrop}, activation quantization is equal to injecting quantization error to network weights.
+During the training, activations are also quantized to different bit-widths, wherein each bit-width leads to a transplanted quantization error to weights.
+As a result, network weights have to adapt the transplanted quantization error from activation quantization of all bit-width candidates, which we refer to as \textit{quantization error from switching activations bit-widths}.
+These quantization errors pose a significant challenge for arbitrary bit-width QNNs, making it difficult for them to converge to an optimal state and resulting in limited performance.